Wreck of the Titanic: 1986–1998: Nautile, item recovery, and Titanic film

-However, the lift ended disastrously when rough weather caused the ropes supporting the bags to snap.
+The lift ended disastrously when rough weather caused the ropes supporting the bags to snap.
 At the moment the ropes broke, the hull section had been lifted to within only 200 ft of the surface.
 It hurtled 12000 ft back down, embedding itself upright on the sea floor.
-The attempt was strongly criticised by marine archaeologists, scientists, and historians as a money-making publicity stunt; several publications compared the event to grave robbing, and Ballard called the event "a carnival" and stated that "We tried to put it to rest, but this perpetuates the tragedy."
+The attempt was criticised by marine archaeologists, scientists, and historians as a money-making publicity stunt; several publications compared the event to grave robbing.
+Ballard called the event "a carnival" and said: "We tried to put it to rest, but this perpetuates the tragedy."
 A second, successful attempt to lift the fragment was carried out in 1998.
 The so-called "Big Piece" was conserved in a laboratory in Santa Fe for two years before being put on display at the Luxor Las Vegas hotel and casino.

 In 1995, Canadian director James Cameron chartered the Akademik Mstislav Keldysh and the MIRs to make 12 dives to the Titanic.
 He used the footage in his blockbuster 1997 film Titanic.
-The discovery of the wreck and a National Geographic documentary of Ballard's 1986 expedition had inspired him to write a synopsis in 1987 of what eventually became the film: "Do story with bookends of present day scene of wreck using submersibles intercut with memories of a survivor and re-created scenes of the night of the sinking.
+The discovery of the wreck and a National Geographic documentary of Ballard's 1986 expedition inspired him to write a synopsis in 1987 of what eventually became the film: "Do story with bookends of present day scene of wreck using submersibles intercut with memories of a survivor and re-created scenes of the night of the sinking.
 A crucible of human values under stress."